What are Proteins?

-Amino acids link up to form polypeptide chains.
-One or several of such chains link up to form a protein.
-Amino acids are substituted methanes, where the four valencies of the α- carbon are occupied by hydrogen, amino group, carboxyl group, and the fourth valency is fulfilled by a variable R- group.
+Amino acids are linked together to form polypeptide chains.
+One or several of such chains fold differently to form a protein.
+Amino acids are substituted methane, where the four valencies of the α- carbon are occupied by hydrogen, amino group, carboxyl group, and the fourth valency is fulfilled by a variable R- group.

 - Primary – The primary structure of a protein is the linear polypeptide chain formed by the amino acids in a particular sequence.
 Changing the position of even a single amino acid will result in a different chain and hence a different protein.

 - Secondary – The secondary structure of a protein is formed by hydrogen bonding in the polypeptide chain.
 These bonds cause the chain to fold and coil in two different conformations known as the α-helix or β-pleated sheets.
 The α-helix is like a single spiral and is formed by hydrogen bonding between every fourth amino acid.
 The β-pleated sheet is formed by hydrogen bonding between two or more adjacent polypeptide chains.

 - Tertiary – The tertiary structure is the final 3-dimensional shape acquired by the polypeptide chains under the attractive and repulsive forces of the different R-groups of each amino acid.
 This is a coiled structure that is very necessary for protein functions.

 - Quaternary – This structure is exhibited only by those proteins which have multiple polypeptide chains combined to form a large complex.
 The individual chains are then called subunits.

 Functions of Protein

 Proteins play multiple functions in the body and its structure gives it its functionality.
 Some prominent functions are:-

 - Movement – Myosin is a protein found in muscles which enables the contraction of muscles making movement possible.